 Ping Pong, 129 Second Street, Nam Cheong House, Sai Ying Pun, Hong Kong, www.pingpong129.com

-Classing its cuisine as “funky fusion flavours,” Missy Ho’s is hidden away on Kennedy Town’s Forbes Street.
+Missy Ho’s is hidden away on Kennedy Town’s Forbes Street and serves a menu of “funky fusion flavours”.
 Without any signage on the outside, stepping into Missy Ho’s feels like you’ve been let in on an exclusive secret.
 Inside, the bar is filled with references to Hong Kong traditions, such as birdcages, Union Jacks and historical photographs, alongside an envious collection of other weird and wonderful trinkets and some contemporary graffiti art.
 With dishes such as satays, salad, sushi rolls and tacos and a delectable dessert selection, there is definitely something for everyone at Missy Ho’s.

-Sassy tip: You can find costumes in a dress up box for those Insta-pix, and there are two hidden swings that can be brought in ‘full action’ mode upon request.
+Sassy tip: You can find costumes in a dress up box for those Insta snaps.

-Hidden speakeasy Back Bar can be found through a door in the alleyway next to Ham & Sherry on Ship Street.
-Pick your poison from a witty and intriguing menu of cocktails inspired by bootleg DVDs and classic films, all conceived by former bar-manager Ryan Nightingale.
+Hidden speakeasy, Back Bar, can be found through a door in the alleyway next to Ham & Sherry on Wan Chai’s Ship Street.
+Pick your poison from a witty and intriguing menu of creative cocktails inspired by the city’s famed cha chaan tengs created by Bar Manager Laetitia Roudaut.
 With an atmosphere that is simultaneously moody and lively, Back Bar is definitely worth finding.

 Back Bar, 1-7 Ship Street, Wan Chai, Hong Kong, www.hamandsherry.hk

-Amongst a stretch of lurid neon signs and grubby shops lurks the entrance to a little gem of a cocktail bar.
-The shiny new Mody House building is easy to spot but gives no hint that it’s a gateway from deepest darkest TST to sleek minimalist Japan in the form of Butler, a cosy 20-seater Japanese whisky and cocktail bar.
-A bow-tied waiter is on hand to help you navigate its extensive whiskey and cocktail menu; drop hints about what you like (and what you don’t) and then sit back and watch them mix your bespoke drink.
+Amongst a stretch of lurid neon signs lurks the entrance to this little gem of a cocktail bar.
+The shiny Mody House building is easy to spot but gives no hint that it’s a gateway to sleek minimalist Japananese-inspired space in the form of Butler (a cosy 20-seater Japanese whisky and cocktail bar).
+A bow-tied waiter is on hand to help you navigate its extensive whiskey and cocktail menu; drop hints about what you like (and what you don’t), and then sit back and watch the experts mix your bespoke drink.
 Go thirsty and peckish with plenty of time to savour the experience, because this is more than just a cocktail pit stop.

-‘Mixsultant’ Joseph Boroski brings his iconic Bangkok ‘creative cocktail space’ to Central Hong Kong.
-Once you’ve bagged yourself an invite to the secret location, you’ll be treated to a dedicated ‘cocktail concierge service’ experience.
-Mysteriously located somewhere off Hollywood Road and down a hidden alley, this signless bar guarantees only the best when it comes to cocktails.
-The interior is designed by Ashley Sutton (of Opheila and Iron Fairies) and his renowned extravagant décor is toned down here to focus on the drink (apart from the curved ceiling that’s adorned in hundreds of real, shiny beetles!).
+“Mixsultant” Joseph Boroski brings his iconic Bangkok “creative cocktail space” to Central, Hong Kong.
+Once you’ve bagged yourself an invite to the secret location, you’ll be treated to a dedicated “cocktail concierge service” experience.
+Mysteriously located somewhere off Hollywood Road and down a hidden alley, J. Boroski guarantees only the best when it comes to cocktails.
+Designed by Ashley Sutton (of Ophelia and Iron Fairies fame), his renowned extravagant décor is toned down here to focus on the drinks (apart from the curved ceiling that’s adorned in hundreds of shiny beetles!).
 There is no menu, it’s all about what you want as a customer and the skill and creativity of the bartenders.
-Tell them your favourite spirit or your favourite ingredients, and they’ll whip up something unique to suit your preferences.
+Tell them your favourite spirit or your favourite ingredients and they’ll whip up something unique to suit your preferences.

-Sassy tip: All guests are welcome to request for an invitation to J. Boroski.
+Sassy tip: All guests are welcome to request an invitation to J. Boroski.
 Simply contact 2603 6020 or email: [email protected] for location details and booking.
-Joseph welcomes guests to contact to him via social media about the cocktail space or location details as well.
+Joseph welcomes guests to contact to him about the cocktail space or location details as well.